 I do remember my meditation teacher’s advice that regardless of what you felt or experience in meditation, you should just mentally note it as “feeling” or “thinking” and bring back your focus to your breathing.
 This is one golden rule that my meditation teacher emphasized to prevent going astray in our practice.

 The reality is, most people meditate because they want to achieve something through meditation.
-It could be a concrete goal like overcoming anxiety, defeat depression, preserve their brain from aging or something general like having a stronger mind.
+It could be a concrete goal of overcoming anxiety, defeat depression, preserve their brain from aging or something general like having a stronger mind.

 It’s normally as a human being to have expectations and goals but it’s very important that you do not bring these expectations to your meditation practice.
 Not even thoughts like “I want to have a good meditation today”.